jgow/org.openhab.binding.mqtt.frigatesvr/README.md

       url: =items.frigateSVR_Server_Birdseye_stream_URL.state + ".m3u8"
 ```

-## Conf File Configuration Example
+## Rules DSL Example

-See [doc/conf](./doc/conf) folder for a conf based configuration using files, including a rule to send pushover alerts for a `person` label in a specific zone.
+See [doc/conf](./doc/conf) folder for a conf based configuration using files, including a rule to send [Pushover](https://www.openhab.org/addons/bindings/pushover/) alerts for a `person` label in a specific zone.

+## JSR223 Example

+Using the items as seen in the Rules DSL above, see the [jsr223](./doc/jsr223) and [html](./doc/conf/html) folders.
+The `frigate-events.html`  shows how to render thumbnails of Frigate alerts in an OpenHAB sitemap.

 # Building